The Heat Is On, and My ADHD Brain Is Melting

 You won’t believe what I did to my 14-year-old daughter and me the other day.
 We had been running errands all afternoon when we decided to stop for something to eat.
 We were both in good spirits — laughing and kidding as we got out of the car — when I suddenly realized I didn’t have my car keys.
 They were locked in the car!
 I wondered what we were going to do to cool off in the 100°F weather when I noticed that the car was still running.
 I had locked myself out of my car twice already this month, but now I left the car running, too?
 What on earth was going on with me?!

 Since we only lived a mile away, I decided to hoof it back home, borrow an apartment key from the leasing office, and come back with my extra car key.
 So off we went in the heat.
 We cooled off a bit when we got home, then walked back.
 I was feeling pretty good about having avoided asking anybody for help.
 That’s when I discovered that my car’s back door was unlocked.
 We laughed ourselves silly for a while.
 What a stupid mistake to make!
 All that walking in the sun for nothing.
 When I discovered later that the back hatch was also open, I was too stunned to laugh.
 Apparently, I don’t do very well in 100°F weather.

-Not everybody with ADHD has a meltdown in the summer heat, but I’ve talked to enough people over the years to know that, for a lot of adults with ADHD, heat makes the condition worse.
+Not everybody with attention deficit disorder (ADHD or ADD) has a meltdown in the summer heat, but I’ve talked to enough people over the years to know that, for a lot of adults with ADHD, heat makes the condition worse.
 Living in hot, arid Utah for 30 years has helped me acclimate a bit to the heat, but if I didn’t want to have another embarrassing incident occur, I had to take charge.